Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 PDP/ICE-based variable importance - Compute variable importance by quantifying the variability in marginal effect plots like partial dependence plots and individual conditional expectations via the pdp package.

+PDP method

+Our first model-agnostic approach is based on quantifying the “flatness” of the PDPs of each feature.
+PDPs help visualize the effect of low cardinality subsets of the feature space on the estimated prediction surface (e.g., main effects and two/three-way interaction effects.).
+PDPs provide model-agnostic interpretations and can be constructed in the same way for any supervised learning algorithm.
+Below, we fit a projection pursuit regression (PPR) model and construct PDPs for each feature using the pdp package (Greenwell 2017).

+ICE curve method

+The ICE curve method is similar to the PDP method.
+The only difference is that we measure the “flatness” of each ICE curve and then aggregate the results (e.g., by averaging)2.
+If there are no (substantial) interaction effects, using method = "ice" will produce results similar to using method = "pdp".
+However, if strong interaction effects are present, they can obfuscate the main effects and render the PDP-based approach less useful (since the PDPs for important features can be relatively flat when certain interactions are present; see Goldstein et al. (2015) for details).
+In fact, it is probably safest to always use method = "ice".